The Centre, Bristol: Magpie Park

-In 1892 The Drawbridge was replaced by the elegant stone St Augustine's Bridge; at the same time the docks to the north were infilled.
+In 1892, The Drawbridge was replaced by the elegant stone St Augustine's Bridge; at the same time the docks to the north were infilled.
 The new area, which was called Magpie Park, was enclosed by Colston Avenue.
 It was named after the newspaper The Bristol Magpie, whose offices were on the western side of Colston Avenue.
-The Bristol Industrial and Fine Arts Exhibition was held here in 1893; this popular attraction saw 500,000 attendees and raised £2200 for charity.
+The Bristol Industrial and Fine Arts Exhibition was held here in 1893; this popular attraction saw 500,000 attendees and raised £2,200 for charity.

 This is now the site of the Bristol Cenotaph, unveiled in 1932.
 The Cenotaph continues to be the focus of local remembrance.

 Tramways Centre

 During the 1890s, Bristol's tramway system was expanded and electrified.
 In 1896 the Bristol Tramways and Carriage Company (BT&CC) moved their head office to premises at 1–3 St Augustine's Parade, where they remained until 1970.
-The need for a central interchange was recognised and to this end a large triangular traffic island, later nicknamed 'Skivvy's Island' because of its use by domestic servants, was built between the BT&CC offices and St Augustine's Bridge.
+The need for a central interchange was recognised, and to this end a large triangular traffic island – later nicknamed 'Skivvy's Island' because of its use by domestic servants – was built between the BT&CC offices and St Augustine's Bridge.
 The Tramways Centre became the most important of the BT&CC's three central termini, serving more routes than the others at Bristol Bridge and Old Market.
 It was the terminus for trams from the north and east of the city, and trams from Hotwells to Temple Meads station and Brislington also stopped here.
 Passengers could straightforwardly alight from one tram and board another to continue their journey without the need to cross roads.
 A large three-faced ornamental clock was fixed high on the Tramways offices, and 'under the clock on The Centre' became a popular meeting place.

 J. B. Priestley visited Bristol in 1933, and described The Centre as 'a place where trams and coastal steamers seemed in danger of collision'.

 Buses first started to use the Tramways Centre in 1910, initially only on the route to Clifton.
 By 1913, ten bus routes started from The Centre.
 In 1938 and 1939 the tram routes serving the Tramways Centre were replaced by buses, so that trams ceased to use the island.
 Trams elsewhere in the city ceased completely in 1941.

 Inner Circuit Road

-In 1938 construction started on a culvert covering the area between St Augustine's Bridge and the southern end of Broad Quay.
+In 1938, construction started on a culvert covering the area between St Augustine's Bridge and the southern end of Broad Quay.
 This created a route for the Inner Circuit Road, which had already bisected Queen Square, to continue northwards.
 Construction continued despite the outbreak of war.
 A large elongated roundabout was formed, with the central space initially being used as a car park.
 The Tramways Centre island remained, devoid of trams.

-After the war the central space was planted with lawns, ornamental borders and golden Irish yews and became known as the Centre Gardens.
+After the war, the central space was planted with lawns, ornamental borders and golden Irish yews and became known as the Centre Gardens.

+In 1948, the Art Deco building West Gate, later known as Electricity House, was completed at the northern end of The Centre as the headquarters of the South Western Electricity Board.